apullin/layout_format/doc/layout_proposal.md

 ## Definition of Need

 Given the geometric description of one or more part files, we want to efficiently pack these parts into regions.
-This maps to out assumption of automated 2D manufacturing from sheet goods, targeting laser cutters, CNC routers, and drag knife cutters.\\
+This maps to out assumption of automated 2D manufacturing from sheet goods, targeting laser cutters, CNC routers, and drag knife cutters.

 Many CAD file formats already exist.
-Rather than try to find one to suit out exact needs, a minimal implemention of clear encoding of the geometry description and task description will be made in the JSON format.
-This format is chosen due to easy loading, saving, and correspondance with the Python programming language.\\
+Rather than try to find one to suit out exact needs, a minimal implementation of clear encoding of the geometry description and task description will be made in the JSON format.
+This format is chosen due to easy loading, saving, and correspondence with the Python programming language.

-It is worth reflecting the relative simplicity of the output, contrasted to the huge space in which is embedded: for a layout of $n$ total part instances, the solution can entirely be described by a single point in $\mathbb{R}^4n$.
-From our practical programming view, this is equivalent to a tuple of length $4n$, or rather $n$ 4-tuples of \textbf{(}part type, x, y, orientation\textbf{)}.
+It is worth reflecting the relative simplicity of the output, contrasted to the huge space in which is embedded: for a layout of _n_ total part instances, the solution can entirely be described by a single point in **R**^(4n).
+From our practical programming view, this is equivalent to a tuple of length $4n$, or rather $n$ 4-tuples of **{** part type, x, y, orientation **}**.

 ### Target

-The ultiamte goal for the implementation of this target to to produce a tool that is useful, open, robust, and reliable.
+The ultimate goal for the implementation of this target to to produce a tool that is useful, open, robust, and reliable.
 An immediate comparison could be drawn to the slicing engines in consumer grade 3D printers that are now widely available.
-Powerful slicing and toolpath generation code runs quietly behind the translation of any STL to G-Code, and the implemention is now so good that novice users can instantly benefit from the silent invokation by some front end tool. \\
+Powerful slicing and toolpath generation code runs quietly behind the translation of any STL to G-Code, and the implementation is now so good that novice users can instantly benefit from the silent invokation by some front end tool.

 Graphics Processing Unit (GPU) and associated drawing pipelines offers the potential to signifigantly accelerate some solution methods.
-Rasterization is a given and benefits immediatly from parallelism in the hardware.
+Rasterization is a given and benefits immediately from parallelism in the hardware.
 Through use of already extant methods, such as occlusion queries, and creative use of depth and alpha blending buffers, the scoring of scoring of solutions could be greatly accelerated.

 ## Proposed Formats

 ### Description of Parts

-Listing \ref{shape1_jb} shows a JSON format of a description of parts and their associated geometries.
-Each part is defined as a polygon with a boundary implemented as a vertex array, where closure between the last and first verticies will be assumed.
-Each shape will have exactly one bounary vertex array of at three or more points. \\
+The following listing shows a JSON format of a description of parts and their associated geometries.
+Each part is defined as a polygon with a boundary implemented as a vertex array, where closure between the last and first vertices will be assumed.
+Each shape will have exactly one bounary vertex array of at three or more points.

 Shapes will be permitted to have cut-outs or "holes" in them.
 Any number of holes will be supported.
-Holes may not intersect with each other, although such a case should be easy to reconcile via a "sanitation" pass, where all holes are unioned together.\\
+Holes may not intersect with each other, although such a case should be easy to reconcile via a "sanitation" pass, where all holes are union-ed together.

 A parse-time check of the validity of each shape will be neccesarily.
-The \textit{shapely} library for Python should have the entirety of this implemented.
+The [shapely library for Python](http://toblerity.org/shapely/manual.html)should have the entirety of this implemented.
 It should suffice to implement each shape as a \textit{shapely.geometry.Polygon} object in python, and a validity test will be a given.

 Sample parts geometry description: